These regulations will be subject to change, starting in 2015.

 Will I Have to Pay the Full Cost?

 If you have to go into a residential care or nursing home for health reasons, or because of a disability, then the local authority will assess your financial circumstances to see whether you qualify for help with the fees, depending on your individual circumstances.
 Under the national charging system the local authority takes into account income and savings held by the person entering the home.
 This may include Income Support or Minimum Income Guarantee.

 If you are assessed as needing permanent care in a care home you will be expected to pay the full cost of the care if you have capital of more than £23,250 in England.
+This will change to £118,000 when the Care Act 2014 is fully implemented.
 This includes savings and investments and the value of your home can also be counted as a capital asset.
 The amount of savings you have will affect how much Income Support or Pension Credit you can get.

 The local authority must disregard the value of your property for the first twelve weeks after the date on which permanent admission starts.
 During this period, they must assist with your fees if your remaining capital is below the upper limit.
 After this they can make a claim on the value of your home and recover the nursing home fees once the property has been sold.
 Social Security does not have these powers.
 If you are taking reasonable steps to sell your property, Income Support or Minimum Income Guarantee can be paid for up to six months and longer if reasonable.